Please be aware that the client login function is no longer included for accounts created from 04.11.2024!

 02 – Select images

-To start the selection, click on the "New set" button in the sidebar on the left or simply click directly on the blue plus sign at the top left of each image.
+To start with the selection, click on the "New set" button in the sidebar on the left or simply click directly on the blue plus sign at the top left of each image.

 Alternatively, you can also click directly on the image to open the large single image view and select the image there by clicking on "+ Select".

 If you then close the single image view again and are back in the gallery, you will see your selected images in the bar at the bottom.
-There you will also find the information how many images are currently included in your selection.
+There you will also find the information how many images are currently included in your set.

 Once you have selected all your favorite images, it is essential to save them.
 To do so, click on "Save as set” at the bottom right, as shown in screenshot:

-04 – Display and correct selection
+04 – Display and correct sets

 We hope this guide has helped you finding your way around picdrop.
 If you have any questions, you can always contact your photographer or us at hello@picdrop.com